PADME-PHT/playground/Readme.md

 This repository contains supplementary material for the paper titled "Will it run? - A Playground for Testing and Monitoring Decentralized Data Analytics Experiments" by [Welten et al.]().
 The offered material includes the source code, evaluation materials, a video demonstration, and screenshots of the PADME Development Environment for AuTomated \& Holistic Smoke Testing of Analysis-Runs (DEATHSTAR).

 ## Source Code
-The sub-folder **'src'** provides the source code for the presented PoC implementation of the Playground and the developed metadata schema.
-Moreover, you can find instructions on how the code can be setup locally for development in the folder's 'readme' file.
+The sub-folder **'src'** provides the source code for Federated Learning (LF) variant of the presented PoC implementation. **Please note, this implementation is considered experimental and not all features of the incremental variant will work**.
+You can find instructions on how the code can be setup locally for development in the folder's 'readme' file.
 Furthermore, all the developed plugins used in the presented use cases are also available.

 ## Evaluation material (User study and use cases)

-The sub-folder **'evaluation'** provides supplementary material for the user study and ISIC use case.
+The sub-folder **'evaluation'** provides supplementary material for the FL based use-cases.
 Moreover, we provide instructions on how the use cases can be replicated using the source code from the 'src' directory.

 ## Video demonstration